shano/knowledge-garden/AWS/Cloudformation.md

 		* Can assume roles in many child accounts
 		* Then can deploy stacks in all child accounts
 	* Spoke is the Child Account
 	* *Roles*
 		* Hub needs an IAM role for the spokes
 		* So Hub has a role, that give it access to *STS Assume Role*
 			* This STS Assume role lets them take the role of child accounts.
 			* Documentation for setting up roles [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html)
 * Basically once setup you can create Stacksets on the admin(or hub) and this will act on the child accounts.
 	* You can pass in AccountIds to submit to those children.
 ### Stacks
 * Collection of resources
-* Use the stacks on cloudformation to get a good status of deploys.
+* Use the stacks on CloudFormation to get a good status of deploys.
 	* Events
 	* Resources
 		* Custom Resources